xyproto/permissions2/README.md

 Password hashing
 ----------------

-* "bcrypt" is used by default for hashing passwords. "sha256" is also possible.
+* "bcrypt" is used by default for hashing passwords. "sha256" is also supported.
-* By default, old sha256 passwords will also be checked.
-This can be disabled by setting the password hashing algorithm to "bcrypt" as opposed to "bcrypt+".
+* By default, new password will be bcrypt hashes, but old passwords will be checked with both sha256 and bcrypt, for backwards compatibility.
+To disable this behavior, and only use bcrypt, set the password hashing algorithm to "bcrypt".
 Example: `userstate.SetPasswordAlgo("bcrypt")`

 General information
 -------------------